treeverse/lakeFS/docs/howto/import.md

 users in the default Developers group ([RBAC](../reference/rbac.md)) or the Writers group ([ACL](../reference/access-control-lists.md)).
 The last permission enables the user to import data from any location of the storage provider that lakeFS has access to.
-Thus, it's only available to users in the default SuperUsers group ([RBAC](../reference/rbac.md)) or the Super group ([ACL](../reference/access-control-lists.md)).
+Thus, it's only available to users in group Supers ([ACL](../reference/access-control-lists.md)) or SuperUsers ([RBAC](../reference/rbac.md)).
 RBAC installations can modify policies to add that permission to any group, such as Developers.